fuankarion/Vision17/Lab11-TextonCNN/readme.md

 ## Data

-The file [textonsdb](), contains the a modified version of the dataset from Lab5.
-Yup, we will deal again with those pesky repeated local patterns.
-In our favor, this time we have a far better tool in our hands.
+We will fall back to the texton dataset (beacuse those pesky local patterns have been asking for it!!).
+Unlike the set you already know from Lab5, we randomly sampled *128x128* patches from each image in the train set in order to create a 'new' texton dataset with 25000 images, this sampling is a mere technical shortcut, as larger images will require a lot more time to process.

-Unlike the set you already know from Lab5, we randomly sampled *128x128* patches from each image in the train set in order to create a 'new' set of 25000 training images, this sampling is a mere technical shortcut, as larger images will require a lot more time to process.
+The file [textonsdb](), contains the modified texton dataset for this Lab.

 ## Phase 1, Your turn